 TORONTO, ON – On Saturday, March 25, The Michener Institute of Education at UHN craned a 4,000-lb, 64-slice CT scanner from the corner of St. Patrick and Elm Streets into 222 St. Patrick Street through a window on the building’s 11th floor.
-The CT scanner, an Aquilion-64 unit donated by Toshiba Canada Medical Systems, is the latest piece of technology that will allow Michener students to learn the imaging protocols that are in current clinical use.
+The CT scanner, an Aquilion-64 unit donated by Canon Medical Systems Canada, is the latest piece of technology that will allow Michener students to learn the imaging protocols that are in current clinical use.

 “The Aquilion-64 unit replaces an old four-slice CT scanner that had become unreliable, unserviceable and generations behind what is currently being used in clinical practice,” says Marc Potvin, Manager of Strategic Partnerships, Procurement and Analysis at The Michener Institute.
 “The new CT scanner means that Michener students will receive advanced, high-fidelity training on the same equipment they will encounter in the clinical setting.”

-“The importance of education as a means of improving patient care is an integral value of our organization,” states Jens Dettmann, President and CEO of Toshiba Canada Medical Systems.
+“The importance of education as a means of improving patient care is an integral value of our organization,” states Jens Dettmann, President and CEO of Canon Medical Systems Canada.
 “This investment with The Michener Institute is a testament of our respect for this organization as we align our shared visions of healthcare innovation through education.”

 Radiological Technology professor Nicholas Yim adds that, “As more medical radiation sciences professions adopt CT, we will be able to provide our students with a complete skill set in CT that will provide them with an advantage for their future careers”